 However, there is one airline to avoid when booking with Alaska miles – or any miles for that matter.
 It's British Airways.
 As long as you're not flying British, using Alaska miles is a great way to save.

 Perhaps the best example is using Alaska miles to book lie-flat seats on Aer Lingus to Ireland and beyond to other destinations in Europe – it's just 60,000 Alaska miles + $18 in taxes and fees one-way.

 Meanwhile, using British Airways Avios would cost 50,000 Avios … plus $730 in taxes and fees for the exact same flights.
 Ouch!

 How to Earn Alaska Miles

-If you're looking for more Alaska miles, you can sometimes get a decent sign-up bonus when opening up an Alaska Airlines Visa® Signature Card.
+If you're looking for more Alaska miles, you can sometimes get a decent sign-up bonus when opening up an *alaska visa card*.
 Otherwise, flying Alaska Airlines is a great way to build up some miles since it's one of the few airlines that still awards miles based on the distance flown.

 American AAdvantage Miles

 AAdvantage miles are good for much more than just American Airlines flights.

 They can take you all over the world flying some of the world's best airlines that partner with American.
 Plus, they're easy to redeem since American's website is the go-to website for finding award availability on Oneworld airlines.

 Sure, you'll still need to avoid flying British Airways if you don't want to pay a small fortune in taxes and fees.
 But you can fly nearly any other American partner with low cash costs when redeeming American miles.